 – Mike Feuer

-Community safety requires addressing the fundamental reasons for crime as well as having a well-trained police force.
-I’ve always made community safety a top priority, from my days as Vice-Chair of the City Council’s Public Safety Committee to my current role as City Attorney.
-I will continue to do so as your Mayor.
+I’ve made community safety a top priority from my days as Vice-Chair of the City Council’s Public Safety Committee to my current role as City Attorney.
+My public safety platform as Mayor includes:

 - Mike Feuer